Badger Maps plans the route. But who plans the day?

 Can I use both FieldPilot and Badger Maps?+

 Yes.
 They solve different problems.
-Badger Maps plans the fastest route between your stops.
-FieldPilot suggests which stops belong on the route in the first place.
-Most teams that use both find they complement each other.
-Badger Maps handles the driving.
-FieldPilot handles the decision.
+Badger Maps plans the fastest route between stops.
+FieldPilot plans which stops belong on the trip, briefs the rep before each one, captures what happened in a sentence, and keeps Salesforce or HubSpot current.
+Badger handles the driving.
+FieldPilot handles the day.

 Does FieldPilot replace Badger Maps?+

-No. FieldPilot is not a route planner.
-It does not give turn-by-turn directions or optimize driving order.
+No. FieldPilot is not a route optimizer.
+It does not give turn-by-turn directions.
 If your team needs route optimization, keep Badger Maps.
-If your team also needs help choosing which accounts to visit, that is what FieldPilot does.
+If your team needs the trip planned, prospects discovered, visits captured, and CRM kept current without late-night data entry, that is what FieldPilot does.

-How is stop selection different from route optimization?+
+How is AI trip planning different from route optimization?+

 What about GPS tracking?+

 FieldPilot does not track reps.
 No GPS.
 No mileage logs.
 No breadcrumb trails.
-It reads calendar events and the rep's general area to surface suggestions.
-Managers see which accounts are getting coverage.
-Not where reps are driving.
+Managers see outcomes — which accounts got touched, what happened, what moved — not dots on a map.

 Does FieldPilot integrate with my CRM?+